google/santa/docs/concepts/ipc.md

 `santabundleservice` also communicates back with `santad`.

-The `santametricservice` also runs as a launch daemon and starts when the system comes up. `santad` opens and maintains an XPC connection it.
+The `santametricservice` also runs as a launch daemon and starts when the system comes up. `santad` opens and maintains an XPC connection to it.

-`santactl` is a commandline utility that is executed at will by a user.
+`santactl` is a command-line utility that is executed at will by a user.
 It can communicate with `santad` and the `santasyncservice` via XPC in order to issue commands or collect information.

-The `santabundleservice` process is started by launchd via a connection from the Santa GUI. `santabundleservice` runs as root, which is necessary to ensure it has permission to read all files.
+The `santabundleservice` process is started by `launchd` via a connection from the Santa GUI. `santabundleservice` runs as root, which is necessary to ensure it has permission to read all files.